 - Flood Risk

-As there is no mechanism at Permission in Principle stage to secure conditions or planning obligations and the suitability of a site also depends upon its impact on the built environment and amenity, the Council may not list any site within Part 2 of the Register, although this will be considered on a case by case basis.
+As there is no mechanism at Permission in Principle stage to secure conditions or planning obligations and the suitability of site also depends upon its impact on the built environment and amenity.
+The Council may not list any site within Part 2 of the 2022 Brownfield Land Register, although this will be considered on case-by-case basis in future iterations.

-A copy of the 2017 Brownfield Register in Excel CSV is available to view below:
+A copy of the 2022 Brownfield Register in Excel CSV is available to view below

-The Brownfield Land Register sites can also be viewed as a layer on our mapping service.
-To view the layer choose 'Environment & Planning', then 'Other Layers' from the menu on the left of the mapping system.
+The Brownfield Land Register 2022 sites can also be viewed as layer on our mapping service.
+To view the layer, choose 'Environment & Planning', then 'Other Layers' from the menu on the left of the mapping system.

 Any questions about the pilot Brownfield Register should be directed to officers in the council's Policy and Strategy team at firstname.lastname@example.org or 01932 838383.